cloudflare/cloudflare-docs/content/dns/nameservers/_index.md

 Within Cloudflare, and depending on your plan, you can choose between using Cloudflare-branded nameservers or setting up your own custom nameservers.

 Regardless of the type you choose, for these nameservers to be authoritative for your domain, you need to [update your domain nameservers](/dns/nameservers/update-nameservers/).
+Updating your nameservers is required to activate your domain on Cloudflare and use most of our [application services](/fundamentals/concepts/how-cloudflare-works/#application-services).

 ### Standard nameservers

-Unless your account has specific [DNS zone defaults](/dns/additional-options/dns-zone-defaults/) configurations, when you add a domain on a [primary (full)](/dns/zone-setups/full-setup/) or [secondary](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/) DNS setup, Cloudflare automatically assigns two standard nameservers for your zone.
+Unless your account has a specific [DNS zone defaults](/dns/additional-options/dns-zone-defaults/) configuration, when you add a domain on a [primary (full)](/dns/zone-setups/full-setup/) or [secondary](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/) DNS setup, Cloudflare automatically assigns two standard nameservers for your zone.

 Standard nameservers are hosted on `ns.cloudflare.com` (Cloudflare-branded) and follow the pattern `<proper_name>.ns.cloudflare.com`.